downlinko/downlinko.github.io/_posts/development/python/2018-10-01-download-install-anaconda-windows.md

 > Installing for all users requires Windows Administrator privileges.

-In this tutorial we keep the recommended setting of `Just Me`.
+In this tutorial, we keep the recommended setting of `Just Me`.

 Click `Next`.